Configuration

 Note that one user can be specified multiple times. hop auth must have information about each user specified in this file.
 Every Kafka producer and consumer configuration key must have an entry in this file.

-You must provide a valid credential for reading frames from CVMFS for detchar checks.
-This is necessary if the data are no longer in the low-latency cache stored in /dev/shm.
-You can obtain a robot certificate in the form of a SciToken keytab.
-The keytab should be stored in the ${HOME} directory, and named read-cvmfs.keytab.
+You must provide a valid credential for communicating with GracedB and for reading frames from CVMFS for detchar checks.
+You can obtain a robot keytab for SciToken authentication with the scopes read:/virgo gracedb.read.
+The keytab should be stored in the ${HOME} directory, and named krb5.keytab.

 Redis